 KUDOS TO THE AGING STUDIES PROGRAM!

-Assisted Living Today, a provider of free senior care news and information, has recently released its list of the “Top 20 College Courses for Geriatrics and Senior Care,” and Ithaca College's program made the list!
-You can see the full list here: http://assistedlivingtoday.com/2012/11/top-college-courses-for-senior-care/
+Assisted Living Today, a provider of free senior care news and information, has a list of the “Top 20 College Courses for Geriatrics and Senior Care,” and Ithaca College's program is on it!
+Click here for the full list.

 The criteria used for selecting the top courses on the list include quantitative measures and metrics from a number of educational resources, as well as the company's own research coupled with the input of the senior living editorial staff at Assisted Living Today.